 - the dissolution of their marriage by Church authority.

 Under these circumstances, a person’s church law status changes from married to “single.”
-So they are free to marry in the Church.
+Therefore, they are free to marry in the Catholic Church again.

 I’m a divorced non-Catholic.
 Why do I need a Catholic annulment?